rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

 - Add an fgmax grid over some different region than in `example2`.
   Create plots on suitable backgroud images.
 - Create transect plots of time frame and/or fgmax results.
-- Add and fgout grid and make animations.
+- Add an fgout grid and make animations.
 - Compare different resolutions and/or refinement regions.
 - Leave out some topofile(s) and see how this affects the results.
 - Replace the `ASCE_SIFT_Region2` dtopo with a different CSZ earthquake